 The risks associated with the cannabis industry go way beyond those of most other sectors.
 These risks involve social aspects, legality, money, and security.
 As a future non-medical (recreational use) marijuana retailer, you will need to know what you are getting into before you take the leap.

 You’ll need to see whether or not your family, neighbors, landlord, and the community have a favorable attitude toward the idea of you opening a marijuana dispensary nearby.
 You don’t want a social stigma against marijuana to cause personal friction in your life.
 You also don’t want to waste time and money, opening a store in an area where you won’t see many customers.

 All Canadian provinces strictly regulate the cannabis industry.
 The province you live in will dictate where you can open a dispensary.
 And cities that are opposed to pot outlets cropping up can impose regulations that make life difficult for you.

 Your retail store will have to meet a much higher legal compliance standard than the average business has to meet.
-Everyone associated with your business, from your investors onward, must have a squeaky-clean criminal background checks and pass residency requirements.
+Everyone associated with your business, from your investors onward, must have a squeaky-clean criminal background check and pass residency requirements.

 Fortunately for you, you’ll have on your “team” among the many professionals who will be a lawyer.
 In addition to fighting your battles for you, a lawyer will give you legal advice on many legal agreements.

 To get a business off the ground, you’ll need to obtain more money than you’ve likely ever seen in your life.
 The good news is that, unlike the U.S., Canadians have the full support of their government deal with pot and therefore have little trouble obtaining start-up cash for a cannabis business.